discombobulateme/daily-logs/2020/11-November-2020.md

 @javascript
 - Learned how to separate concerns and have a utils file.
 That allows user to choose if this part of the code should be used in different times and creates a clean code

+@nodejs
+- Writing CLI Command-Line-Interface by using process.argv = short for 'argument values'

+@test
+- Add jest in test environment

 ## The Weekend